InfraAsCodeDemo/terraform-azure-simplevm/README.md

 # terraform-azure-simplevm

-Terraform module exposing a VM creation using terraform
+Terraform module exposing a VM creation using terraform, uses the template for its contents